husnakamilaa/husnakamilaa/README.md

 <h2 align="left">About Me</h2>

-<p>I have an interest in application development and data management.
+<p>I have an interest in application development and data fields such as machine learning.
 Some of the tools I have used can be seen in the <a href="#tech-stack">Tech Stack</a> section.
 During my studies, I actively worked on several projects, such as ................ .
 I continue to develop my knowledge and skills, especially in the field of data.
 In addition, I am open to collaborating and working in teams in developing various technology projects.</p>

 <h2 align="left" id="tech-stack">Tech Stack</h2>